indigo423/blog.no42.org/content/article/auf-die-harte-tour/index.md

 ### Step 10: Install and configure SNMP

 Let's add Net-SNMP and monitor the system and see what happens.
 ```bash
 sudo dnf install net-snmp net-snmp-utils
 ```

-For simplicity we give the public community read access to the whole subtree .1 by adding this line:
+For simplicity, we give the public community read access to the whole subtree .1 by adding this line:
 ```bash
 view    systemview    included   .1
 ````